getazureready/sappwrpltintpvt/Lab 2/Lab 2 - Optimizing Product Management and Orders at Contoso Electronics via Power App and SAP Integration.md

 ### Task 1: Sign In into Power Apps

-1. Navigate to power apps page and from top right corner click on the **Sign in** button.
+1. Navigate to the power apps page and from the top right corner click on the **Sign in** button.

     <img src="./media/image2.png"